Qualification: MA

 Apply now

-As a musical theatre performer you must be passionate, creative, and able to form a deep connection with your story, character and audience.
+As a performer, you will be passionate about musical theatre, creative and able to form a deep connection with storytelling, the characters you play and your audience.

-Guildford School of Acting (GSA) is one of the UK’s leading accredited drama schools, providing dedicated conservatoire training within a purpose-built environment.
+Guildford School of Acting (GSA) is one of the UK’s leading accredited drama schools, providing dedicated conservatoire training in a purpose-built environment.

-Successful entry on to GSA’s MA Musical Theatre means you will be part of a carefully selected and committed ensemble of performers-in-training, equipped with the self-discipline and motivation to master new skills and refine existing capabilities.
-Building on our international reputation in musical theatre, this course will enhance your skills with opportunities to launch your career.
+Successful entry onto GSA’s Musical Theatre MA means you’ll be part of a carefully selected and committed ensemble of performers-in-training, equipped with the self-discipline and motivation to master new skills and refine existing capabilities.

 Asya Toney, MFA Musical Theatre Graduate